BubuAnabelas/awesome-markdown/README.md

 - [Daux.io](http://daux.io) - Daux.io is an documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
 - [GitBook](https://www.gitbook.com/) - GitBook is a modern publishing toolchain.
 Making both writing and collaboration easy.
 - [GitPrint](https://gitprint.com/) - Easily print GitHub Markdown.
-- [NoteHub](https://notehub.org/) - Free and Hassle-free Pastebin for Markdown Notes. :gem:
+- [NoteHub](https://notehub.org/) - Free and Hassle-free Pastebin for Markdown Notes. :gem: Like Pastebin but with Markdown
 - [Stacktile](https://stacktile.io/) - Turn a Markdown document into an interactive tutorial.

 ## Resources